 Although the authors have not longitudinally followed this cohort, a limitation of this study, the present study's data showed an impressive rate of poor sleep quality, during a period with a homogeneous regulation of social restrictions.
-Another limitation of this study is a high prevalence of higher educated respondents, which could impair the
+Another limitation of this study is a high prevalence of higher educated respondents, which could impair the generalization of these findings to lower educated populations, considering that the COVID-19 pandemic could have a different impact on people from different socioeconomic statuses.
+In addition, the authors configure the survey to allow adults to respond regarding only one child and the authors cannot control or ensure what was the criteria for parents to choose from which kids they were responding (the younger, the worst sleeper, etc).

-In conclusion, the authors have observed a great overall perception of worsening in sleep quality during stayathome orders either in adults and children in southern Brazil.
+In conclusion, the authors have observed a great overall perception of worsening in sleep quality during stayat-home orders either in adults and children in southern Brazil.
 The more frequent complaints about irregular sleep in parents were emotional concerns such as anxiety and fear and alterations in routine and sleep habits for children.